Easy One-Pot Chicken Stew, Moroccan-Style, No Tagine

 A serving of Moroccan Chicken Stew is inside an orange bowl on a wooden surface.

-Why this Moroccan Chicken Stew Works without a Tagine
+Why this Chicken Stew Works without a Tagine

 This stew is absolutely delicious!
-To make it, I use chicken thighs because they stay juicy and tender AND taste like they’ve been slow-cooked in a tagine!
+I use chicken thighs to make it because they stay juicy and tender, and the result tastes as if it has been slow-cooked in a tagine.

 If you’ve cooked curries with chicken thighs before, such as Creamy Chicken Korma or similar dishes, you likely already have the necessary spices.